 We wrote this brief piece to help you get that application to your potential future employer just right!

 Make sure that you have read the whole job advert, that you understand the job scope and that you meet any ‘required’ criteria – employers ensure they put this in job adverts so that they don’t receive applications from unsuitable applicants – and to save you and themselves time.
 If you do not read the job advert in detail, you may be missing key instructions that the employer wants you to do – for instance including a cover letter with a specific word count.

 Some employers want you to specifically exclude things from your application – for instance, they may not want to see a CV that accompanies your application, they prefer you to complete their application and send that in on its own.

 - Write as neatly as you can – always include a covering letter unless the job specification tells you not to.

 - Always list your past roles with most recent first and be sure to list voluntary jobs and any work experience too, including internships.

-Even if you are confident everything (spelling, grammar) is correct, we would always recommending reading it over and having someone else check it for you before sending.
+Even if you are confident, check everything (spelling, grammar) is correct, we would always recommending reading it over and having someone else check it for you before sending.

 Some people choose to take a copy of the application or CV with them to the interview though this is not always required.
-If you do take one ensure that it is printed nicely and in good condition (holding a scruffy looking CV will not do you application any good).
-Also, if you use customised CVs – as we would recommend – you should remind yourself of the examples you have used in the CV so that you can mention them in the interview but also add some new ones in your answers.
+If you do take one ensure that it is printed nicely and in good condition (holding a scruffy looking CV will not do your application any good).
+Also, if you use customised CVs – as we would recommend – you should remind yourself of the examples you have used in the CV, so that you can mention them in the interview, but also add some new ones in your answers.

 Keep a copy of your application, and refer to it again if you are called for interview.
 If your application is one you are very pleased with, you may wish to use it to help you the next time you write a job application and covering letter.